hurairaz/ProofOfDeliveryApplicationPython/README.md

-Here's an updated version of the README file with more detailed descriptions for each file and directory:

----

 # Proof Of Delivery Application

 This project is a web application for managing dispatches, built using FastAPI, PostgreSQL, and Alembic.
 It includes features for user authentication and dispatch management.